poketrumpeter/Game_Log_Tracker/README.md

 Step 5) Copy one of the preset ObjectID string

-Step 6) Compile and run the program with IntelliJ
+Step 6) Compile and run the program with IntelliJ or in terminal enter this command:

+ - For windows: mvnw spring-boot:run
+ - For MacOS/Linux: ./mvnw spring-boot:run

 Step 7) Navigate to " LocalHost:8080/?id="PASTE-USER-ID-HERE" " on your browser